Hamilton County Ohio assistance programs.

 Summer cooling assistance, including fans, are provided to qualified senior citizens, the disabled, sick, and families with young children in Hamilton County Ohio.
 The program relies on donations and fund raisers.
 It was established in an effort to ensure those who are considered at risk can stay cool during the hot and humid summer months.
 Your local community action agency and other non-profits administer it.
 Read free fans Cincinnati Ohio.

 Catholic Charities - Several churches and centers are located in western and southern Ohio.
 A majority of the services offered are for job training and employment.
 Case managers can also direct residents to emergency financial assistance, medical care, education services and more.
+They also pass out furniture or household goods.
 Some resources are also focused on immigrants and Spanish speakers.
-Learn more.
+Learn more on Hamilton County Catholic Charities assistance programs.

 Hamilton County Job and Family Services - The local government organization that provides services for the working poor, low income, seniors, and unemployed.
-Case management can help people get a job and improve their job.
+Case management can help people get a job and improve their career situation.
 Short term basic needs and expenses can be paid for by government grants and cash assistance programs.
-Health care, food stamps, and more aid may be provided.
-See public assistance Hamilton County.
+There is also Health care (including Medicaid), SNAP food stamps, elderly resources and more financial aid may be provided.
+See more on public assistance Hamilton County.

 Mercy Health - St. John has emergency assistance to pay rent or utilities.
 This is offered to help people maintain their current housing and avoid homelessness.
 1800 Logan Street, Cincinnati, Ohio 45202, call (513) 981-5800.